FIRST AID INFORMATION

 Minor cuts and abrasions tend to take longer to dress because of the presence of flowing blood.
 With ITP, you know the injury is going to bleed a lot so allow yourself more time.
 Be patient with yourself, or someone with itp, trying not to get fed up with how much blood is flowing, or how much more difficult it is to fix in comparison to a ‘normal’ person.

 If you or someone with itp has just injured themselves and needs help, the last thing they want is to feel like a bother.
-What might look like a tiny injury to you, will be a big deal to them.
-What people with itp need is someone who will embrace the bleeding, hold you finger in the hair, make you laugh and make a decent call about whether or not you need a doctor.
+What might look like a tiny injury to you, will be a big deal to them?
+What people with itp need is someone who will embrace the bleeding, hold your finger in the hair, make you laugh and make a decent call about whether or not you need a doctor.

 REST – To Rest the area, stop what you are doing, sit still or lay down.
-A resting body has a lower heat rate and this will help slow the blood flow to the injured area.
+A resting body has a lower heart rate and this will help slow the blood flow to the injured area.

 ICE – Apply ice or a cold pack to the injured area to reduce swelling and slow the flow of blood.
-During this step you can clean the wound quickly with cool water or a cool cloth before you compress to stop the bleeding.
+During this step, you can clean the wound quickly with cool water or a cool cloth before you compress to stop the bleeding.

 ELEVATION – This is about getting the injury above the heart.
 If that seems too difficult, remember that you can always lower the heart, by lying on the ground.
 By elevating the injury, you tend to be still and focus on the injury which is great to help the resting as well.
 Compression and Elevation should ideally be done at the same time.